LSE Old Building

 Does the institution provide support with arranging One to one/Group study skills sessions?

-The student counselling service run a number of one off workshops for students.
+The Wellbeing Team and Student Counselling service run a number of one off workshops for students.
 These focus on building skills and helping to support students manage the various demands of university life.

 Social and Peer Support